mamadoulaminekaba/mamadoulaminekaba.com/support.md

 From now until September, I’m asking for **personal support** from those closest to me — family, friends, and trusted contacts — to help me:

-- Replace my aging 2013 MacBook Pro with a high-performance Mac
+- Replace my aging 2013 MacBook Pro with a high-performance some Mac
 - Maintain reliable mobile internet access and field presentation capabilities
 - Subscribe to essential software tools (AI services, hosting, design tools)
 - Cover transportation and daily development-related costs